DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "No, it is fine then.
 I was about to ask her to do the same thing actually.
-And if Rinne is with her then she will not be able to pull any tricks so easily."
+And if Rinne is with her then she will not be able to pull any tricks that easily."

 This was inevitable.
-Jeanne's worry was also in line with Reiren own words few moments ago.
+Jeanne's worry was also in line with Reiren's own words from a few moments ago.

 [Foreign gods keep their promises.]

 So they would abide by their one year truce agreement, and Reiren was sent to accompany them for that purpose.
-This is what elven elder told them, but Kai couldn't trust these words completely.
+This is what the elven elder told them, but Kai couldn't trust these words completely.

-_From foreign gods point of view, humans are just inferior._
+_From the foreign gods' point of view, humans are just inferior._

 _So do they even intend to keep their promise with such humans...
-Jeanne's worry is natural._
+Jeanne's concern is natural._

 There was no way to know when Reiren would just run away.
-What makes Jeanne's wariness even more stronger is her duty as the Commander over more than hundred people, which was only natural.
+What made Jeanne's wariness even more stronger was her duty as the Commander over more than a hundred people, which was only natural.

 "And, Kai, I'd like us to chat a bit."

 "Us...?"

 "Just us yes.
-It is going to be hard if my subordinates would hear us so let move away."
+It will be troublesome if my subordinates overhear us, so let's move away."

 They moved towards the ancient tree, illuminated by a campfire.
-Here besides brushes it wouldn't be too far from where they placed tents, but far enough so that no one would hear them.
+Around there besides the bushes it wouldn't be too far from where they placed tents, but far enough so that no one could hear them.

 "Here should be fine...
-Now that I think about it: We didn't have chance to talk much about it."
+Now that I think about it: We didn't have a chance to talk much about it."

-She changed from her energetic male voice to lovely and charming female one.
+She changed from her energetic male voice to a lovely and charming female one.
-As she always keep herself disguised as a male commander she had to keep her voice as <span title="Not volume, but as if male's low voice">low sounding</span>.
+As she always kept herself disguised as a male commander she had to keep her voice <span title="Not volume, but as if male's low voice">low sounding</span>.
-But in front of Kai she could return back to her natural voice.
+But in front of Kai she could return back to using her natural voice.

 "About your sword."

-She pointed at the Drake Nail, which was in holster on his back.
+She pointed at the Drake Nail, which was holstered on his back.

-"When we fought Alfreyja, it looked to me like it was emitting light and then changing it's shape."
+"When we fought Alfreyja, it looked to me like it was emitting light and then changing its shape."

 "Yeah, it wasn't your imagination."

 "...I was wondering what sort of weapon is it?"

-This weapon wasn't work of humans.
+This weapon wasn't the work of humans.
 It was pretty obvious to Jeanne's eyes.
-And it was obviously different from bayonet, which was indeed human's invention.
+And it was obviously different from a bayonet, which was indeed the human's invention.

 Code Holder.

-It was the sword, which he found in [Demons Graveyard] where he once found himself lost.
+It was the sword, which he found in the [Demons' Graveyard] where he once found himself lost.

 "Even I don't know about it.
 I only picked it up."

 "Eh?"

-"I told before: in known to me history there was a human known as Sid."
+"I told before: in the history known to me there was a human called Sid."

-"...I heard yeah.
+"...I heard so, yeah.
 Sid was the one who brought us victory in the great war.
-In history of your world that is."
+In the history of your world that is."

 "This Code Holder is said to be the sword that Sid wielded.
-Although right now it is bayonet, but probably it will materialize in response to my voice.
+Although right now it is a bayonet, it can probably materialize in response to my voice.
 How it works though is beyond me."

-He always wondered why Sid's sword would end up in the graveyard.
+He always wondered how Sid's sword ended up in the graveyard.
-And Kai's question was answered by demons hero Vanessa.
+And Kai's question was answered by demons' hero Vanessa.

-[Sid foresaw that something strange is going to happen with world.]
+[Sid foresaw that something strange is going to happen with the world.]

 [Sid left this sword to me.
-In anticipation to this situation...]
+In anticipation of this situation...]

 Ability to severe the fate.
-This was the power of this sword, and the only thing that Kai knew about it.
+This was the power of this sword, and that was the only thing Kai knew about it.

 "Doesn't sound reliable." _TL Note:_ I'm a bit uncertain what `危うい` is referring to.

-Silver haired commander made a sullen face.
+The silver haired commander made a sullen face.

-"I might be barking at the wrong tree, after being helped by it, but I don't feel good about you using weapon that we don't know all that well.
+"I might be barking at the wrong tree after being helped by it, but I don't feel good about you using a weapon that we don't know all that well.
-This thing, it is not human weapon, isn't?"
+This thing, it is not made by humans, right?"

-"I think it might be elven magic tool or something similar."
+"I think it might be an elven magic tool or something similar."

-It was indeed as Jeanne said: a mystery.
+It was indeed as Jeanne pointed out: a mystery.

 "But in that case, I also want to give a piece of my mind."